-- 1. All fire doors should have the appropriate performance given in Table B1 either: - a. by their performance under test to BS 476 Fire tests on building materials and structures, Part 22 Methods for determination of the fire resistance of non-loadbearing elements of construction, in terms of integrity for a period of minutes, e.g. FD30.
-A suffix (S) is added for doors where restricted smoke leakage at ambient temperatures is needed; or - b. as determined with reference to Commission Decision 2000/367/EC of 3rd May 2000 implementing Council Directive 89/106/EEC as regards the classification of the resistance to fire performance of construction products, construction works and parts thereof.
-All fire doors should be classified in accordance with BS EN 13501-2:xxxx, Fire classification of construction products and building elements.
+- 1. All fire doors should have the appropriate performance given in Table B1 either: - a. by their performance under test to BS 476-22 Fire tests on building materials and structures.
+Methods for determination of the fire resistance of non-loadbearing elements of construction, in terms of integrity for a period of minutes, e.g. FD30.
+A suffix (S) is added for doors where restricted smoke leakage at ambient temperatures is needed; or - b. as determined with reference to Commission Decision 2000/367/EC of 3 May 2000 implementing Council Directive 89/106/EEC as regards the classification of the resistance to fire performance of construction products, construction works and parts thereof.
+All fire doors should be classified in accordance with BS EN 13501-2: 2003, Fire classification of construction products and building elements.
 Classification using data from fire resistance tests (excluding products for use in ventilation systems).
-They are tested to the relevant European method from the following: - BS EN 1634-1:2000, Fire resistance tests for door and shutter assemblies.
-Fire doors and shutters; - BS EN 1634-2:xxxx Fire resistance tests for door and shutter assemblies.
-Fire door hardware; - BS EN 1634-3:2001 Fire resistance tests for door and shutter assemblies.
-Smoke control doors.
+They are tested to the relevant European method from the following: - BS EN 1634-1:2008 Fire resistance and smoke control tests for door and shutter assemblies, openable windows and elements of building hardware.
+Fire resistance tests for doors, shutters and openable windows; - BS EN 1634-2: 2008 Fire resistance and smoke control tests for door and shutter assemblies, openable windows and elements of building hardware.
+Fire resistance characterisation test for elements of building hardware; - BS EN 1634-3:2004 Fire resistance and smoke control tests for door and shutter assemblies, openable windows and elements of building hardware.
+Smoke control test for door and shutter assemblies; or - c. as determined with reference to European Parliament and Council Directive 95/16/EC (applies to lifts permanently serving buildings and constructions and specified safety components) of 29th June 1995 on the approximation of laws of Member States relating to lifts ('Lifts Directive') implementing the Lifts Regulations 1997 (S.I.
+1997/831) and calling upon the harmonised standard BS EN 81-58: 2003 Safety rules for the construction and installation of lifts Examination and tests.
+Landing doors fire resistance test.

 The performance requirement is in terms of integrity (E) for a period of minutes.
-An additional classification of Sa is used for all doors where restricted smoke leakage at ambient temperatures is needed.
+An additional classification of $S_a$ is used for all doors where restricted smoke leakage at ambient temperatures is needed.